ecoacoustics/website/content/resources/help-centre/software/path.md

-You can check the list of folders contained in your `PATH` variable using `printenv PATH` in Bash, `echo $env:Path` in PowerShell, and `echo$env:$path` in Zsh.
+You can check the list of folders contained in your `PATH` variable using `printenv PATH` in Bash, `echo $env:Path` in PowerShell, and `printenv PATH` in Zsh.
 If the folder where you installed a program you want to use is not listed, then you may need to add it to the `PATH`.

 ## Adding to PATH